niobriotsilabs/niobriotsilabs/README.md

 - 👋 Hi, I’m @niobriotsilabs
 - 👀 I’m interested in Z-Wave
 - 🌱 I’m currently learning ZigBee
-- 💞️ I’m looking to collaborate on UIC
+- 💞️ I’m looking to collaborate on the Unify project

 <!---
 niobriotsilabs/niobriotsilabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.